Culture of Iran: Religion

-Zoroastrianism was the national faith of Iran for more than a millennium before the Arab conquest.
-It has had an immense influence on Iranian philosophy, culture and art after the people of Iran converted to Islam.
+Zoroastrianism, the ancient religion of Iran, was the faith of Iran's people for more than a millennium before the Rashidun conquest.
+It has had an immense influence on Iranian philosophy, culture and art after the people of Iran adopting Islam.
 The Persian Samanid dynasty made great attempts to spread the Islamic faith in the 9th and 10th century while promoting a Persian cultural revival.
-Until the 16th century, Iran was majority Sunni ushering a golden age of the arts and sciences.
+Until the 16th century, Iran ushered a golden age of the arts and sciences.
 In 1501 the Safavid dynasty took control of Iran and made Shia Islam the state religion, with this being one of the most important events in Islamic history.

-Today of the 98% of Muslims living in Iran, around 89% are Shi'a and around 9% are Sunni.
-This is quite the opposite trend of the percentage distribution of Shi'a to Sunni Islam followers in the rest of the Muslim population in the Middle East and throughout the rest of the world.
+Of Iran’s Muslim population, about 89% are Shi’a and about 9% are Sunni.
+Iran has 37–40% of the global Shia population.

 Followers of the Baháʼí Faith form the largest non-Muslim minority in Iran.
 Baháʼís are scattered throughout small communities in Iran, although there seems to be a large population of Baháʼís in Tehran.
 The Iranian government actively pursues the persecution of Baháʼís.

 Followers of the Christian faith consist of around 250,000 Armenians, around 32,000 Assyrians, and a small number of Roman Catholic, Anglican, and Protestant Iranians that have been converted by missionaries in earlier centuries.
 Thus, Christians that live in Iran are primarily descendants of indigenous Christians that were converted during the 19th and 20th centuries.
 Judaism is an officially recognized faith in Iran, and in spite of the hostilities between Iran and Israel over the Palestinian issue, the millennia-old Jewish community in Iran enjoys the right to practise their religion freely as well as a dedicated seat in parliament to a representative member of their faith.
 In addition to Christianity and Judaism, Zoroastrianism is another officially recognized religion in Iran, although followers of this faith do not hold a large population in Iran.
 In addition, although there have been instances of prejudice against Zoroastrians, most followers of this faith have not faced widespread persecution.